calebspain/calebspain/README.md

 # Caleb Spain

 ## About Me
 I am an experienced software engineer with over 5 years in the industry.
-My journey has taken me through diverse domains including real estate, healthcare, finance, and travel.
+My journey has taken me through diverse domains including real estate, healthcare, and travel.
 My commitment to delivering high-quality solutions and staying at the forefront of technology has been a constant throughout my career.

 ## What I Do
 I enjoy working on a wide range of projects, from developing user-friendly applications to optimizing backend systems.
 My work involves: